About Elder Care IQ

 The benefits of IQ are:

 - Created by a nonprofit, with no commercial interest.

-- All data comes from state governmental investigation and survey reports.
+- All data comes from state governmental investigation, survey reports and fine data.

-- It includes all licensed nursing homes, assisted living and home health care providers in MN.
+- It includes all licensed nursing homes, assisted living, home health care, boarding care, hospice and hospital providers in MN.